TGOS/PleaseFixCocoaPods/README.md

 after the module and the parent directory of that directory must be in the system search paths to make the import scheme of above work.

-E.g. you have a module XYZ with the public headers pubA.h and pubB.h and as well as the private headers privK.h and privL.h, the directory structure could look as follows:
+E.g. you have a module XYZ with the public headers `pubA.h` and `pubB.h` and as well as the private headers `privK.h` and `privL.h`, the directory structure could look as follows:

     Pods/XYZ/Pod: